 - Although the mysqlbackup command backs up InnoDB tables without interrupting database use, the final stage that copies non-InnoDB files (such as MyISAM tables and .frm files) temporarily puts the database into a read-only state, using the statement FLUSH TABLES WITH READ LOCK.
 For best backup performance and minimal impact on database processing: - 1.
 Do not run long SELECT queries or other SQL statements at the time of the backup run. - 2.
-Keep your MyISAM tables relatively small and primarily for read-only or readmostly work.
+Keep your MyISAM tables relatively small and primarily for read-only or read-mostly work.

 Then the locked phase at the end of a mysqlbackup run is short (maybe a few seconds), and does not disturb the normal processing of mysqld much.
-If the preceding conditions are not met in your database application, use the -- only-innodb or --only-innodb-with-frm option to back up only InnoDB tables, or use the --no-locking option to back up non-InnoDB files.
+If the preceding conditions are not met in your database application, use the --only-innodb option to back up only InnoDB tables, or use the --no-locking option to back up non-InnoDB files.
 Note that MyISAM, .frm, and other files copied under the --no-locking setting cannot be guaranteed to be consistent, if they are updated during this final phase of the backup.

-• For a large database, a backup run might take a long time.
-Always check that mysqlbackup has completed successfully, either by verifying that the mysqlbackup command returned exit code 0, or by observing that mysqlbackup has printed the text "mysqlbackup completed OK!".
+- For a large database, a backup run might take a long time.
+Always check that mysqlbackup has completed successfully, either by verifying that the mysqlbackup command returned exit code 0, or by observing that mysqlbackup has printed the text "mysqlbackup completed OK!". - The mysqlbackup command is not the same as the former "MySQL Backup" open source project from the MySQL 6.0 source tree.
+The MySQL Enterprise Backup product supersedes the MySQL Backup initiative.

-- The mysqlbackup command is not the same as the former "MySQL Backup" open source project from the MySQL 6.0 source tree.
-The MySQL Enterprise Backup product supersedes the MySQL Backup initiative. - Schedule backups during periods when no DDL operations involving tables are running.
+Schedule backups during periods when no DDL operations involving tables are running.
 See Section A.1, "Limitations of MySQL Enterprise Backup" for restrictions on backups at the same time as DDL operations.

-4.1 mysqlbackup Command-Line Options
+5.1 mysqlbackup Command-Line Options

-The following sections describe the different modes of operation for the mysqlbackup, then explain the applicable options for each mode, and the purpose and operation of each option.
-For the sets of options that are typically specified together for the various backup and restore tasks, see Section 4.1.1, "Subcommands".
+The following sections describe the different modes of operation for mysqlbackup, and explain in details the applicable options for each of the modes of operation and for different situations.